CityofToronto/bdit_data-sources/volumes/miovision/README.md

 ### Primary and Foreign Keys

-To create explicit relationships between tables, `volumes`, `volume_15min_tmc`, `volume_tmc_zeroes`, `atr_tmc_uid` and `volume_15min` have primary and foreign keys.
+To create explicit relationships between tables, `volumes`, `volume_15min_tmc`, `atr_tmc_uid` and `volume_15min` have primary and foreign keys.
 Primary keys are unique identifiers for each entry in the table, while foreign keys refer to a primary key in another table and show how an entry is related to that entry.

 #### List of primary and foreign keys

 * `volumes` has the primary key `volume_uid` and foreign key `volume_15min_tmc_uid` which refers to `volume_15min_tmc`
 * `volumes_15min_tmc` has the primary key `volume_15min_tmc_uid`
-* `volumes_tmc_zeroes` has the foreign key `volume_uid` which refers to the most recent entry in `volume` before that 0-volume bin, and foreign key `volume_15min_tmc_uid` to refer to the 0-volume bin
 * `volume_15min` has the primary key `volume_15min_uid`
 * `atr_tmc_uid` has foreign keys `volume_15min_tmc_uid` and `volume_15min_uid`, referring to which TMC/ATR bin in `volume_15min_tmc_uid` and `volume_15min` each bin is referring to.